-- National Association for the Education of Young Children (NAEYC): Sets professional standards for early childhood education programs (ages 0-5 years) and helps Families identify high-quality programs for their young children. - The Council on Accreditation (COA): Afterschool Program Standards include After School Administration (ASP-AM), After School Human Resources (ASP-HR), and After School Programming and Services (ASP-PS).
-The Administration Standards cover practices related to continuous quality improvement, financial management, risk prevention and management and ethical practice.
-The Human Resources Standards address recruitment and selection, training and professional development support and supervision.
-The Programming and Services Standards set forth additional recommended practices for working with children and youth in out-of-school time.
+- a.
+National Association for the Education of Young Children (NAEYC): Sets professional standards for early childhood education programs (ages 0-5 years) and helps Families identify high-quality programs for their young children. - b.
+The Council on Accreditation (COA): COA standards encourage continuous quality improvement, setting the stage for continuous sustainability and growth.